CalebEverett/soulpurpose/README.md

 ## About

-This is a starter boiler plate app I've put together using the following technologies:
+This is a starter boiler plate app forked from the amazing [react-redux-universal-hot-example](https://github.com/erikras/react-redux-universal-hot-example.git) starter boiler plate app.

+## New Additions

+* Added in [material-ui](https://github.com/callemall/material-ui.git) with customizable theme.
+Hooked up LeftNav to work with routing state in redux store.
+* Added in [redux-responsive](https://github.com/aaivazis/redux-responsive.git) which puts breakpoints into the redux store.
+Hooked up LeftNav to remain docked at medium breakpoint.

+## Original Description

 * ~~Isomorphic~~ [Universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) rendering
 * Both client and server make calls to load data from separate API server